 100 women against stereotypes: an instrument for allowing experts to speak, starting from science

-It is almost always men who explain and interpret the world, women are rarely called upon by the media.
-Yet there are competent and qualified women.
-And they can give new life to media language which, by ignoring female experts, ignores the signs of the times, refusing to recognise the contribution of women in all areas of society, from politics to science.
+Yet there are women experts.
+And they can dust off media language which, by ignoring them, ignores signs of the times and fails to recognise the contribution of women to all the various sectors of society: from politics to science.

 This is why the Osservatorio di Pavia and the Gi.U.Li.A. association, in collaboration with Bracco Foundation and with the support of the Representation of the European Commission in Italy, at the end of 2016 launched 100esperte.it, an online databank inaugurated in 2016 with the names and CVs of female STEM (Science, Technology, Engineering and Mathematics) experts, a sector historically underrepresented by women but a strategic one for the economic and social development of Italy.

 The website was conceived and built to grow over time, increasing the number of experts and also the sectors covered:

 - STEM (since 2016)

 - At the start of 2023, the databank was extended to the Sport sector.